 Have things not been as hot as you’d like in the bedroom lately?
-Perhaps you find yourself saying “not tonight honey more often than you’d like.
-Stress, exhaustion, hormonal fluctuations and less than optimal health can all leave you feeling less than your sexiest and just a little blah, which can adversely affect your sex life.
+You might be finding yourself saying, “not tonight honey,” more often than you’d like.
+Stress, exhaustion, and hormonal changes can leave you feeling dull and less than sexy.
+All these things may be taking a toll on your sex life.

-Since a healthy sex life is a stress buster, joy inducer, and is really good way to connect in your relationship, sex isn’t something you want to let go by the wayside.
-The yogis will say not to overdo sex too much, but finding a good balance is the key.
-So if you’ve been turning your partner down a little more in the bedroom that you’d like, perhaps it’s time to turn to some natural spices to turn the heat up.
+Since a healthy sex life is a stress buster, joy inducer, and a really good way to connect in your relationship, sex isn’t something you want to let go by the wayside.
+The yogis will say not to overdo sex, but finding a good balance is the key.
+So, if you’ve been turning your partner down a little more than you’d like, it’s time to turn to some natural spices to turn the heat up.

-It always makes me chuckle when I include garlic on a list of sex-enhancing foods.
+You may laugh at garlic on a list of sex-enhancing foods.
 After all, people on dates often avoid garlic because they don’t want to kill the mood with smelly breath when the evening turns to romance.
-Still, regardless of how it makes your breath smell, the high levels of allicin in garlic improves blood flow to your sexual organs, and that’s a turn on.
-So what’s more important???
-There’s always parsley for your breath.
-Garlic is also great for your heart, and it has anti-microbial and anti-fungal properties.
-For the perfect dish for your next date night, try out my quinoa stuffed peppers.
+Regardless of how it makes your breath smell, the high levels of allicin in garlic improves blood flow to your sexual organs, and that’s a turn on.

 Another sweetly scented spice, nutmeg has long been used in Indian culture as a very popular libido booster.
 In Africa, many people refer to nutmeg as “Viagra for women.”
 Researchers at the Aligarh Muslim University in Aligarh, India tested nutmeg as an aphrodisiac using animal studies and found that it did, indeed, increase sexual behaviors.
 It is great sprinkled on top of sweet potatoes.